andyczerwonka/andyczerwonka.github.com/source/_posts/2014-11-28-nikon-sale.markdown

 * [Nikon SC-29: $40](http://www.amazon.ca/NIKON-SC-29-Coiled-Remote-Cord/dp/B00019JPRO)
 * [Manfrotto Monopod: $220](http://mediacdn.shopatron.com/media/mfg/2747/product_image/8419a0b0079c5f4b98b34c104d0522c7.jpg) - this is a great addition for when you're using the 70-200 for sports or wildlife.
 * Booth Reflector, Lens Brush, Lens Case, etc - Free

+## Package Deal
+If you're interested in the whole lot, stay tuned, I will put together a package price.